 The regular APR can be high

-While you’ll get an introductory 0% APR promotion on the card, its regular APR is just shy of 20%, which means if you carry a balance after that initial period, you’ll pay dearly for it.
+While you’ll get an introductory 0% APR promotion on the card, its regular APR is relatively high, which means if you carry a balance after that initial period, you’ll pay dearly for it.
 In general, it’s best to pay your balance on time and in full every month to avoid interest charges.

 Comparison With Other Chase Ink Cards